SOUND FOUNTAIN

 * overhang and

-* offset angle (angle of headshell in relation to the arm tube).
+* offset angle (angle of headshell in relation to the arm tube; this angle changes in relation to the length of the arm).

 Much research has been done and many articles have been written about how to minimize the lateral angle to the max.
 I do not want to bother you with equations.
 After all we have to be practical.